 Sometimes antipsychotics

-Treatment aims to establish an effective physician-patient relationship and to manage complications.
-Substantial lack of insight is a challenge to treatment.
+Treatment aims to establish an effective clinician-patient relationship and to manage complications.
+Patients' substantial lack of psychological insight is a challenge to treatment.

 If patients are assessed to be dangerous, hospitalization may be required.

-Insufficient data are available to support the use of any particular drug, although antipsychotics sometimes suppress symptoms.
+Insufficient data are available to support the use of any particular medication, although antipsychotics sometimes alleviate symptoms (1).

 A long-term treatment goal of shifting the patient’s major area of concern away from the delusional locus to a more constructive and gratifying area is difficult but reasonable.